© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Glog Las round cairn is a scheduled monument protected by Cadw under reference BR344.
 View the official record →

-Glog Las is a round cairn of Neolithic or Bronze Age date located in Breconshire, Wales.
+Glog Las round cairn is a prehistoric funerary monument located in Breconshire, Wales, designated as a scheduled ancient monument under Cadw reference SAM BR344.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR344.

 Glog Las round cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Glog Las round cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR344.